DArcMattr/_normalize.scss/README.md

 How to use it
 -----------

-Normalize.css is intended to be used as an alternative to CSS resets.
+`\_normalize.scss` is intended to be used as an alternative to CSS resets.

 It's suggested that you read the `normalize.css` file and consider customising it to meet your needs.
 Alternatively, include the file in your project and